-Net interest income included income on nonaccrual loans that totaled \$1.1 million, \$2.8 million, and \$1.6 million in 2021, 2020, and 2019, respectively.
-Nonaccrual income is recognized when received in cash, collection of the recorded investment is fully expected, and prior charge-offs have been recovered.
+Net interest income included income on nonaccrual loans that totaled \$1.2 million, \$1.1 million, and \$2.8 million in 2022, 2021, and 2020, respectively.
+Nonaccrual interest income is recognized when received in cash, collection of the recorded investment is fully expected, and prior charge-offs have been recovered.

-Net interest margin (net interest income as a percentage of average earning assets) was 2.4%, 2.5%, and 2.6% in 2021, 2020, and 2019, respectively.
+Net interest margin (net interest income as a percentage of average earning assets) was 2.5%, 2.4%, and 2.5% in 2022, 2021, and 2020, respectively.
 Our net interest margin is sensitive to interest rate changes and competition.